CommodoreOS/PCUAE/README.md

-You can go back to PCUAE Mode at any time by using the `Quick Shortcut back to PCUAE Mode`, its:

-On THEC64 Mini/THEC64/THEVIC20/THEA500 THEC64 Joystick - Menu+Left Triangle Button.

-On THEA500 Mini - Menu+B(Blue) buttons.

-On THEC64 Mini/THEC64/THEVIC20/THEA500 Mini keyboard - CTRL+F3,

-this will not work on PCUAE Mode cause your already in the mode, this only works on any other Mode... :)

-You can load other programs made for THEA500 Mini in PCUAE by puting them in the THEA500-USB-MENU folder, that where THEA500 Mini USB Drive root is now and you can add games too, ahl files can be put into THEA500-Games folder in the THEA500-USB-MENU folder.

-If the program needs Firmware v1.0.0 then use Carousel Version Changer to change the Carousel to the version you need, you can use CTRL+F3 on a USB or THEC64 Keyboard or Menu+Left Triangle Button on THEC64, Menu+Y on THEGampad to load The Carousel Version Changer on PCUAE Mode only.

 # What are the PCUAE Shortcut Key Combinations

-For more info on the Modes in PCUAE, go to... `How to Use the Modes`, its at section 12 of the WIKI.

 How To - Press and Hold Down the CTRL key and then press the key you want to use for 2 seconds in PCUAE Mode below.